Why the calendar doesn’t belong with email and should be decoupled post haste

 Now though, things are different.
 Most people in your contact list are probably identified by their texting/sms number or accounts in things like Facebook, WhatsApp, Slack, LinkedIn, or Instagram.

 Email is become like physical addresses: something you have to ask for when sending holiday cards or invitations to events.
 You most often don’t have it and or need to check if the one you have is still current.
 It’s really not a useful mechanism for people to pay attention to anymore.
+It’s full of junk mail and undesired notifications.

 Reason 2: flexibility

 So about inviting people to things… why on earth should you still need to ask for someone’s email to add them to a calendar event?
 It’s kind of ludicrous now.
-We should be able to invite people with any digital point of contact we have with them.

-A while after writing about this to Evite (along with, I’m sure, many other people) they announced support for adding guests via text message.
+A while after writing about this issue to Evite (along with, I’m sure, many other people) they announced support for adding guests via text message.
 They got the message.
 Why hasn’t Google, Apple, Microsoft, and others?

 Reason 3: mobile use